-- The motorist feels that his or her vehicle was tested and / or repaired improperly, which resulted in a Smog Check failure; - The motorist may be eligible for a repair cost waiver (Section 1.8.1); - A motorist is unable to locate a required emission control part and may qualify for a limited parts exemption. - The vehicle cannot be inspected by a licensed station due to OEM operating characteristics or design of the vehicle; - The vehicle's engine has been changed with a non-replacement engine and is not equipped with a BAR Referee Label; - The vehicle is a kit car (SPCNS) and is not equipped with a BAR Referee Label; - The vehicle appears not to have been originally manufactured to California or USEPA requirements.
-These vehicles are considered grey market or direct import vehicles and include some Canadian and most Mexican market vehicles; - Verification of a vehicle converted to operate on electricity only.
-Additional information regarding electric vehicles is located in Appendix F; - Verification that an alternative fuel conversion system has been properly installed on a vehicle.
-Additional information regarding alternative fueled vehicles is located in Appendix F; - Clearance of a law enforcement citation for excessive exhaust noise: - Clearance of law enforcement citation for modified emission controls; - The vehicle is exempt, but received a "Smog Certificate Required" statement on the DMV registration renewal notice.
-The Referee can provide exempt vehicle verification to resolve situation with DMV.
+- The consumer feels that his or her vehicle was tested and/or repaired improperly, which resulted in a Smog Check failure. - The consumer may be eligible for a repair cost waiver (section 1.8.1). - A consumer is unable to locate a required emission control part and may qualify for a limited parts exemption. - The vehicle cannot be inspected by a licensed station due to OEM operating characteristics or design of the vehicle. - The vehicle's engine has been changed with a non-replacement engine and is not equipped with a BAR Referee Label. - The vehicle is a kit car (SPCNS) and is not equipped with a BAR Referee Label. - The vehicle appears not to have been originally manufactured to California or USEPA requirements.
+These vehicles are considered grey market or direct import vehicles and include some Canadian and most Mexican market vehicles. - Verification of a vehicle converted to operate on electricity only.
+Additional information regarding electric vehicles is located in Appendix F. - Verification that an alternative fuel conversion system has been properly installed on a vehicle.
+Additional information regarding alternative fueled vehicles is located in Appendix F. - Clearance of a law enforcement citation for excessive exhaust noise. - Clearance of law enforcement citation for modified emission controls. - The vehicle is exempt but received a "Smog Certificate Required" statement on the DMV registration renewal notice.
+The Referee can provide exempt vehicle verification to resolve situation with DMV. - Inspection of a vehicle directed to the Referee because data collected from a Smog Check inspection did not match what was expected.

-H&S § 44014, § 44017.4, § 44036, VC § 27150.2
+H&S §§ 44014, 44017.4, 44036, VC § 27150.2